iml-it/appmonitor-api-client/readme.md

 This repository contains

-* a php class to bastract user authetication and simplify fetching application data using a group of tags
+* a php class to bastract user authentication and simplify fetching application data using a group of tags
 * an example webpage for a customer view with low detail level

 Free software and Open Source from University of Bern :: IML - Institute of Medical Education